The Bonhams Pictures Sale in Chester on March 6 was a triumph for Welsh paintings

 Jeff Muse, Regional Director, comments: "We are delighted by the resurgence of popularity of Sir Kyffin Williams' work following his death in 2006.
 The market has been holding its breath to see the outcome of the auction.
 We are especially pleased by the notable result of the Williams' painting of the church of Kyffin Williams' grandfather.
 The painting was predicted to attract considerable interest due to its eye-catching, stark palette".

-Interestingly, the paintings which generated most interest during the sale were Kyffins' bolder oil works of rugged mountainsides painted in subdued colors.
+Interestingly, the paintings which generated most interest during the sale were Kyffins' bolder oil works of rugged mountainsides painted in subdued colours.
 Buyers seemed to be affected by the more solid paintings with greater visual impact, in contrast to Kyffin's pictures of a paler, livelier palette such as his 'Farm Penmynydd' or 'Mynydd Bodaffon'.

 Overall, the sale saw Welsh painters doing consistently well across the board, John Piper's playfully abstract work of wild scenery achieving £6,875, meeting the predicted estimate.
 Similarly, Mr Muse was also pleased by the good results of another rising Welsh painter, Will Roberts and the success of his figurative work 'Planter', which fetched above the estimated price.
 He said it was good to see this painter 'really start to get a solid foothold' in the market.